 Comprehensive ways of avoiding plagiarism

-• Quoting the original author
+- Quoting the original author

-• Citing after rewording the plagiarized content
+- Citing after rewording the plagiarised content

-• Removing and rewriting the content entirely
+- Removing and rewriting the content entirely

-• Turning it into an opinion piece
+- Turning it into an opinion piece

 Yet, it can work if you’re creative enough to figure out a way.
 So, you need to keep the rewriting methods in mind, which can help you remove plagiarism.
 The intention of your rewriting process should be to present the idea in your own words but credit the original author.

 Now, this can be compromised in the case of universal ideas.
 For instance, you can rewrite to avoid plagiarism if your topic is getting a university degree.
-In this case, you won’t have to present the original author, as a universal idea like this can be opinion-based.
+In this case, you won’t have to credit the original author, as a universal idea like this can be opinion-based.

-What you will need
+What you need

-• A proper online plagiarism checker
+- A proper online plagiarism checker

-• A good paraphrasing tool
+- A good paraphrasing tool

 The first tool is to help you find plagiarism.
 Now, you can find plagiarism by simply searching sentences on Google.
 However, that process is neither efficient nor time-efficient.
 In fact, it may not even help you find plagiarism, as most people believe it would.

 On the other hand, a proper tool can assist you in detecting various types of duplicities—including the types we spoke of above.
-On top of that, you get to analyze the percentage of plagiarism in your writing.
+On top of that, you get to analyse the percentage of plagiarism in your writing.
 Then, you get to explore the links/sources of the original content.

 Five steps to avoid plagiarism